OC Meira

-OC Meira, also known as Oinamcha Meira (ꯑꯣꯏꯅꯥꯝꯆꯥ ꯃꯩꯔꯥ, born 19 August 1977), is an Indian filmmaker, journalist, and creative writer from Manipur.
+OC Meira, also known as Oinamcha Meira (mni-Mtei, born 19 August 1977), is an Indian filmmaker, journalist, and creative writer from Manipur.
 He is known for directing several Meitei language short and feature films and for his involvement in Meitei literature and journalism.

 Early life and family

 OC Meira was born on 19 August 1977 in Chana Mayai Leikai, Imphal East, Manipur.
 His father is Oinam Lukhoi (also known as Chana Lukhoi) and his mother is Oinam Ongbi Nungthinchaibi (also called Chana Lembi).
 He is married to Rajkumari Vijaya Sana, and they have a child named Lucent Oinam.

-Meira’s father, Chana Lukhoi, was a well-known artist in Shumang Leela (traditional Meitei courtyard theatre).
+Meira's father, Chana Lukhoi, was a well-known artist in Shumang Leela (traditional Meitei courtyard theatre).
 Many famous artists who performed roles such as Jagat Singh, Bira Singh, Abirkhan, and Cheitei visited their home to learn from his father.
 As a young boy, Meira often watched these artists perform and imitated their actions with his friends, which inspired his early interest in theatre and performance.